tiko5000/spaceros_gz_demos/README.md

 This world contains an X1 rover holding a truss that can be detached, an X2 rover, and a solar panel with one controllable joint on a lunar environment.
 Images, camera info, laser scans, point clouds, and odometry topics are provided for each robot.
 Additionally, each rover can be commanded as a differential drive system via a commanded base twist.
+This world uses the Selenographic Coordinate System (SCS).

 <details>